Czech Wedding Traditions Complete Guide for Modern Couples

 - Ax choice: Indicates hardworking nature and strength

-- Modern adaptation: Playful quiz games about the bride (practiced by 60% of couples)
+- Modern adaptation: Playful quiz games about the bride

-- Traditional participation: Involves 10-20 family members
+- Traditional participation: Involves close family members

 The bride’s test historically required sweeping a room efficiently:

-- Traditional timing: Complete within 5 minutes
+- Traditional timing: Complete within a few minutes

 - Symbolic meaning: Demonstrates household management skills